maxchampoux/fx4biz-rest/README.md

 2. Confirm the payment to the API for processing, using the [Confirm Payment method](#confirm-payment).
 When you confirm a payment for processing, make sure you have sufficient funds in your wallet account balance.
 The funds transfer will be automatically locked-in if the wallet account balance is not sufficient.
 Make sure you always have enough funds on your wallet.

+*Caution:* If the balance of your wallet account is not sufficient to cover the payment amount, funds may be locked-in by FX4BIZ.

 As an example, a response for `GET /payment/{:id}` object looks like this:
 ```js